-Back after more than a dozen years, these uber amazing, high speed, powerboats were here to roar….
-Oops, SOAR across the Gulf waters of Fort Myers Beach where we are more than a little proud and hugely excited to have hosted them for the 2019 National Championship Race Event.
+With great excitement, these amazing, high speed, powerboats are here to roar….
+Oops, SOAR across the Gulf waters of Fort Myers Beach, where we are more than a little proud and hugely excited to have them for the National Championship Race Event.
 Part of the Offshore Powerboat Association (OPA), the events and sport itself have dramatically increased in popularity.
 The National Championship is the culmination of the entire OPA race season.
-The Roar Offshore APBA National Championship took place on Fort Myers Beach, Saturday, October 12, 2019.
-Racing enthusiasts descended upon Fort Myers Beach by the tens of thousands!
+The Roar Offshore APBA National Championship takes place on Fort Myers Beach, in the month of October.
+Racing enthusiasts descend upon Fort Myers Beach by the tens of thousands!

-A public comment was made on a local business Facebook page regarding OPA’s lack of concern for marine wildlife.
-In fact, there were actually six Florida Fish & Wildlife Commission (FWC) observers stationed strategically by the race course for the sole purpose of spotting dolphins, manatees and any living creature that could potentially be in danger.
-The race went off without a hitch and OPA continues to take environmentally conscious precautions for the safety of our precious marine life.
+Some folks were concerned about the potential environmental impacts of the race.
+These have been mitigated and controlled by local and state agencies.
+In fact, there are many Florida Fish & Wildlife Commission (FWC) observers stationed strategically by the race course for the sole purpose of spotting dolphins, manatees and any living creature that could potentially be in danger.
+The races have gone off without a hitch and OPA continues to take environmentally conscious precautions for the safety of our precious marine life.

-OPA’s respect for our community and beaches at the forefront was clearly demonstrated.
-“Keep Lee County Beautiful” enlisted a number of volunteers including 75 FGCU students who worked steadily for between 6 and 8 hours, picking up debris and patrolling for refuge.
-Their presence alone appeared to command respect for our beach environment.
+OPA’s respect for our community and beaches at the forefront is clearly demonstrated.
+“Keep Lee County Beautiful” enlists a number of volunteers including FGCU students who work steadily, picking up debris and patrolling for refuge.
+Their presence alone appears to command respect for our beach environment.

-When asked about the design of the race course, Tim Hill responded that his creation was influenced by driver feedback until the creation met the objective.
+The design of the course is also of great interest.
+The courses creation is influenced by driver feedback.
 Previously, powerboat races were approximately 10 miles in length and 5 miles off shore.
-The “Roar’ course was created for the spectators, as close to shore as possible for maximum visibility.
+The “Roar’ course was created for the spectators, as close to shore as possible for maximum visibility and safety.
 The start and finish lines were near the DiamondHead Resort, with the first turn at Junkanoo's, followed by 7 more turns and the final leg at turn 8 near the Ft.
 Myers Beach Pier.

-Organized chaos is how organizers described the event.
+Organized chaos is how organizers describes the event.
 What may have appeared seamless to spectators took a lot of behind the scenes efforts to come together.
-Each year we should expect improvements.
-For a first year on Fort Myers Beach, Roar Offshore was described as PHENOMENAL, and a fabulous surprise !

-The area of Main Street between Key West Express and Salty Sam’s Marina vibrated with excitement, not to mention the thundering marine machines!
-The sleek and colorful vessels began to arrive on Wednesday evening and all day Thursday followed by an exuberant ribbon cutting ceremony and official opening of the “Race Village” and Dry Pit’s, which were open to the fascinated, picture taking, thrill seeking public and race fans.
-Tents with race team exhibits and registrations dotted the “village” and spectators anxiously and excitedly awaiting the “Parade of Boats” that glorified Main Street and San Carlos Boulevard on Thursday evening.
+The sleek and colorful vessels beganin to arrive on the Wednesday evening, of race weekend and all day Thursday followed by an exuberant ribbon cutting ceremony and official opening of the “Race Village” and Dry Pit’s, which are open to the fascinated, picture taking, thrill seeking public and race fans.
+Tents with race team exhibits and registrations dotted the “village” and spectators anxiously and excitedly await the “Parade of Boats” that traversed San Carlos Island Fort Myers Beach itself.

 Offshore Powerboat Racing can be traced all the way back to 1904 when a race between the south-eastern coast England to Calais, France was run.
 The American Powerboat Association was formed within a few years and the first race to be recorded was run in California in 1911.